-In this article, Ticswipe.com will guide how to fix the Disable Runtime Broker Windows 10 error most simply, then talk about some of the causes and corresponding fixes.
+In this article, Ticswipe.com will guide how to Disable Runtime Broker Windows 10 error most simply, then talk about some of the causes and corresponding fixes.

 What is a Runtime Broker?

 Do you know what Runtime Broker (RuntimeBroker.exe) is and why it runs in Windows 10?

 Sometimes, you may have seen RuntimeBroker.exe running in Task Manager and you are wondering what it is?
 Is it a virus or not?
 Is it safe or not?
 Information for you is Runtime Broker (RuntimeBroker.exe) is a core task in Windows 10, created by Microsoft.

 It is simply an application rights management service in Windows.
 It runs in the background all the time and it will stand side by side with the popular applications you usually use on your computer.
 These apps can run on any Microsoft device.

 If Runtime Broker is the cause of your computer having CPU error, try the solutions below to Windows 10 disable runtime broker.

 Runtime Broker issues can harm your performance; here are some common issues users respond to.

 - Runtime Broker causes high CPU, running out of memory, RAM: This process can negatively impact your computer’s performance, and to be able to fix the problem, you need to turn off some Windows features.

 - Runtime Broker is the error: Sometimes, the Runtime Broker error can appear on your computer.
 The antivirus software usually causes this on your computer and you can handle it by changing your antivirus software settings.